When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Learning a Robust Topology-aware Graph Representation

 \textbf{Component I: Local Topology Encoding.} \emph{Local topology encoding} component of WGTL (Figure~\ref{fig:wgtl}) computes local topological features of every node in three steps.
 First, we choose a landmark set $\mathfrak{L}$ from the input graph $\mathcal{G}$.
 An important hyperparameter of the local topology encoding is the choice of the number of landmarks.
 Choosing too few landmarks would reduce the informativeness of the latent embedding.
 Choosing too many landmarks (i.e., $\left | \mathcal{V} \right |$), on top of being computationally expensive, might be redundant because the topological features of a neighboring node are likely to be the same.
 Secondly, we use the landmarks to construct an $\epsilon$-net of $\mathcal{G}$~\citep{arafat2020epsilon}, i.e. a set of subgraphs $\{\mathcal{G}^{\epsilon}_l\}_{l \in \mathfrak{L}}$.
 Here, $\epsilon\triangleq \max_{l_1, l_2 \in \landmarks} 0.5 d_{\mathcal{G}}(l_1, l_2)$.
 We compute witness complex for each of these $\mathcal{G}^{\epsilon}_l$'s, and the corresponding persistence images $\mathrm{PI}(\witness(\mathcal{G}^{\epsilon}_l))$.
 Finally, we attribute the PIs of the landmarks to each node in its $\epsilon$-cover and pass them through a vision transformer model to compute the local topology encoding, i.e. $\boldsymbol{Z}_{T_L} = \mathrm{Transformer}(\mathrm{PI}(\witness(\mathcal{G}^{\epsilon}))_1, \dots, \mathrm{PI}(\witness(\mathcal{G}^{\epsilon}))_N)$.
 The local topology encoding $\boldsymbol{Z}_{T_L}$ is a latent embedding of local topological features of each node in $\graph$.

 When the attack model poisons the adjacency matrix, especially in the cases of global attacks, the local topological encodings are also implicitly perturbed.
 In Theorem~\ref{thm:stab_local}, we show that local topological encodings are stable w.r.t. perturbations in the input graph.
 Specifically, if an attacker's budget is $\bigO(\delta)$, the encoded local topology is perturbed by $\bigO( C_{\epsilon} (\delta+ \epsilon))$.
 The bound indicates the trade-off due to landmark selection.
-If we select less landmarks, computation becomes faster and we encode topological features of a larger neighborhood.
-But increase in $C_{\epsilon}$ yields less stable encoding.
-Whereas if we select more landmarks, we get more stable encoding but we loose informativeness of the local region and computational efficiency.
+If we select fewer landmarks, computation becomes faster and we encode topological features of a larger neighborhood.
+However, an increase in $C_{\epsilon}$ yields less stable encoding.
+Whereas if we select more landmarks, we get more stable encoding but we lose informativeness of the local region and computational efficiency.

 \begin{theorem}[Stability of the encoded local topology] Let us denote the persistence diagram obtained from local topology encoding of $\graph$ as $\mathrm{T}(\graph)$ (Figure~\ref{fig:schematic}).
 For any $p < \infty$ and $C_{\epsilon}$ being the maximum cardinality of the $\epsilon$-neighborhood created by the landmarks, we obtain that for any graph perturbation $\|\mathcal{G}-\mathcal{G}'\|_1 = \bigO(\delta)$ the final persistence diagram representation changes by $W_p(\mathrm{T}(\mathcal{G}), \mathrm{T}(\mathcal{G}')) = \bigO( C_{\epsilon} \delta)$, if we have access to C\v{e}ch simplicial complexes, and $W_p(\mathrm{T}(\mathcal{G}), \mathrm{T}(\mathcal{G}')) = \bigO( C_{\epsilon} (\delta + \epsilon)),$ if Witness complex is used for the Local Persistence Images. \end{theorem}